TLM IT CLINICAL INNOVATIONS

-Previously all chemotherapy prescriptions were handwritten with all protocol decisions, calculations and modifications, the prescribing doctors responsibility.
-These decisions are complex and error prone with significant (sometimes life-threatening) consequences to the patient.
-The process was also very time consuming.
+Previously, chemotherapy prescriptions were handwritten with all protocol decisions, calculations and modifications, the prescribing doctor’s responsibility.
+These decisions are complex, time-consuming, and error prone with significant (potentially life-threatening) consequences to the patient.

 There is no programme like this anywhere in the world, as all available chemotherapy prescribing programmes assume senior specialists are present at treatment centres.
-Another difference is that the available tools are expensive and designed for use in Europe and North America.
-Our programme will be free to centres who need it and built with resource limited centres in mind.
+Additionally, available tools are expensive and tailored for use in Europe and North America.
+Our programme will be made available to centres who need it at minimal costs as it is built with resource limited centres in mind.
 This programme truly has the potential to change to way children’s (and adults) cancer services are delivered across the world.

 Until now, Dr Jane Kaijage and her incredible memory and recall was the only Paediatric Oncology Database in Tanzania.
 Not only can Dr Jane remember all of her patients, their diagnosis, their home town and their families, she can remember their hopes for the future, their favourite games and their stories.
 For this, and many other of Dr Jane's contributions to the field of Paediatric Oncology in Tanzania, our Electronic Medical Record System is called Janey.

-In order to have a reliable, accurate and nationwide data source both to understand the impact of our efforts and identify areas of urgent Paediatric Oncology need, an Electronic Medical Records System has been designed and awaits beta testing before planned roll out to all partner centres as they join.
+In order to have a reliable, accurate and nationwide data source both to understand the impact of our efforts and identify areas of urgent Paediatric Oncology need, an Electronic Medical Records System has been designed.
+It is in the final phase of second beta testing before our planned National roll out to all partner centres across Tanzania.

-Within its comprehensive data fields, it has been designed to automatically capture the limited data required by the government in the Cancer Registries Initiative (CANREG5) initiative.
-This avoids the double entry of information problem.
+Within its comprehensive data fields, it uses the ICD-O stratification and definitions for ease of comparison with other programmes.
+It has been designed to automatically capture the limited data required by the government in the MoH Cancer Registries (CANREG5) initiative.
+Our EMRS allows for automated generation of comprehensive essential reports.

-The availability of an accurate data source for Paediatric Oncology Nationwide will be an invaluable tool in identifying areas requiring strengthening, the design and implementation of our targeted childhood cancer awareness campaigns, the procurement of appropriate supplies of drugs and consumables per region and the ongoing and future expansion of our support and services.
+The availability of an accurate data source for Paediatric Oncology across Tanzania will be an invaluable tool in: identifying clinical areas requiring strengthening; improving follow-up data; managing the design and implementation of our targeted childhood cancer awareness campaigns; informing the procurement of appropriate supplies of drugs and consumables per region; reporting impacts and urgent needs to donors; and monitoring the ongoing and future expansion of our National Paediatric Oncology Network as new sites join.
 It will be a vital tool in the pursuit of a reliable, easily accessible and update-able database for all aspects of Paediatric Oncology.